Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Strong telepathy; ML 15th; Craft Psicrown, *psionic charm, psionic dominate, psionic suggestion;* Price 45,000 gp.

+### Temporal Juggler
-**Temporal Juggler:** This psicrown has 850 power points.
+This psicrown has 850 power points.
 It is made from silk, usually dyed in several colors, with a clear crystal affixed to the material.
 It allows use of the following powers.

 -   *Temporal acceleration*
 -   *Time hop*